 “After decades of the war on drugs that disproportionately and unjustly marginalized communities of color, these guidelines would set states and communities on the right path toward cannabis social equity,” said NACB CEO Gina Kranwinkel.

 They plan to send the guidelines to New Jersey Legislators.
-Social equity is a serious in New Jersey cannabis since most of the dispensaries operating in the state seem completely indifferent to the issue.
+Social equity is serious in New Jersey cannabis.
+Most of the dispensaries operating in the state seem completely indifferent to the issue.

-Among the elements of NACB’s cannabis social equity guidelines is a recommendation that lawmakers direct five percent of state cannabis tax revenue to support those affected by the criminalization of cannabis who open cannabis-related businesses.
+NACB’s cannabis social equity guidelines recommend lawmakers direct five percent of state cannabis tax revenue.
+They want it to support those affected by the criminalization of cannabis who open cannabis-related businesses.

-The tax revenue will be used to fund training, tools, and services, including workshops, application support, business plan development, tax planning, legal compliance, and access to low-interest loans.
+The tax revenue will be used to fund training, tools, and services.
+Those include workshops, application support, business plan development, tax planning, legal compliance, and access to low-interest loans.

 The guidelines call for reinvestment of 20 percent of cannabis tax revenue to disproportionately impacted areas for education, legal aid, youth development, and violence prevention.

-“As an increasing number of states pursue cannabis reform and legalization, we must prioritize and invest in the communities and individuals whose lives have been uprooted by the previous misguided cannabis-enforcement system,” said Kranwinkel.
+“An increasing number of states pursue cannabis reform and legalization.
+We must prioritize and invest in the communities and individuals whose lives have been uprooted by the previous misguided cannabis-enforcement system,” said Kranwinkel.